thien-ng97/prompt-injection-detection-framework/progress report/final_report/LIVE_DEMO_FEEDBACK.md

 - **Keep the demo under one minute.** It supports the talk; it is not the talk.
 - **Have a screen recording ready** in case the Hugging Face download stalls or the network misbehaves.
 A demo that breaks live costs more than it gains.
+Upload the recording under this folder as well so that I can watch it before your presentation.
 - **Rehearse it until it cannot fail.** If you are not confident it will run cleanly, skip it — the deck stands on its own.